mmasoumipy/GreyBox/README.md

 The UI lets you upload a dataset (or use a synthetic fallback), inspect predictions for a selected patient, view conformal uncertainty bands, see SHAP local feature attributions, and explore what-if scenarios for individual features.
+The updated scenario builder highlights how risk, aleatoric vs epistemic uncertainty, and top drivers change under a tweak.
 You can also simulate dropping features and obtain expected reductions in uncertainty from re-running tests.

 ## 3. Serve the API